drrob1/src/README.md

 ## gocode
-All of my go code as of Nov 9, 2024.
+All of my go code as of July 28, 2025

 1.  sha -- easier way for me to validate d/l file hashes that works the same on linux and windows.
 Multisha, consha, csha, fsha and fsha3 do this w/ conconcurrency.
 2.  rpn, rpn2, rpng -- RPN style calculator like the HP-25 that I used while in college.
 Has CLI.